sultansidhu/GameCentre/GameCentre/README.md

 * When the application is started, a login/sign-up screen will appear.
 Use the bottom three fields to specify a new Username and Password.
 * From the dropdown menu below, select a security question and provide the answer in the text field below.
 This will help you to recover your password should you ever forget it.
+* In the event you should forget your password, please simply answer your security question and click on "Forgot Password?".
+Your password will then be displayed to you on the screen.
 * Click the sign-up button below.
 You will be taken to the game list where you can select a game to play.

 ##### Sliding Tiles
 Sliding tiles is a game where one tries to arrange numbered tiles in order in the east amount of time.
 Players click tiles to shuffle them around in order to produce the correct order.
 There are several features on the Sliding tiles start screen.